 As discussed above, alternative characterizations of the notes for U.S. federal income tax purposes are possible.
-Should an alternative characterization, by reason of change or clarification of the law, by regulation or otherwise, cause payments as to the notes to become subject to withholding tax in addition to the withholding tax described above, tax will be withheld at the applicable statutory rate.
-Non-U.S. Holders should consult their own tax advisors regarding the tax consequences of such alternative characterizations.
+Should an alternative characterization, by reason of change or clarification of the law, by regulation or otherwise, cause payments as to the notes to become subject to withholding tax, tax will be withheld at the applicable statutory rate.
+As discussed above, the IRS has indicated in the Notice that it is considering whether income in respect of instruments such as the notes should be subject to withholding tax.
+Prospective Non-U.S. Holders of the notes should consult their own tax advisors in this regard.